syscoin/Masternode-Install-Script/README.md

 - [Time4VPS.com](https://Time4VPS.com)

 ## MASTERNODE HELP
+[SysHub](https://syshub.org): Register your masternodes with Syshub.
+You can also create Proposals through the generator for Governance and Vote on upcoming Proposals.

-If you require more help, jump into the [Syscoin Discord](https://discord.gg/RkK2AXD) and our community will be more than happy to help you out!
+[Syscoin Discord](https://discord.gg/RkK2AXD): If you require more help, jump into the Syscoin Discord and our community will be more than happy to help you out!

-You can also checkout [Sysnode.info](https://sysnode.info).
-This website has an array of tools such as Masternode Stats, Monitoring and keeping up to date with current news with Syscoin.
+[Sysnode.info](https://sysnode.info): This website has an array of tools such as Masternode Stats, Monitoring and keeping up to date with current news with Syscoin.

 ---